Vivojay/mariana-music-player/Future Ideas and Issues to Address.md

 MIGRATE ENTIRELY TO python-vlc FOR PLAYING SONGS OF ANY KIND(CODEC)...

+Timed tagging and commenting withing songs:
+    timed tagging/comenting will generate an editable yml file with some custom extension (maybe as an srt file??)

 MAKE THE STEP-BY-STEP WIZARD FOR INITIAL SETUP A BREEZE...
 (Already kinda is...?)
     ASK 3 QUESTIONS                         ???
 (Do we really need it?)
     TELL 3 THINGS                           ???
 (Do we really need it?)